Deacon and Blue RockfishFAQ (includes ID tips) (pdf)

 Saltwater Bulletins.
 Be among the first to receive groundfish updates, including season changes.
 Subscribe here

 What's a "groundfish"?
-Oregon's marine waters are home to many different species of groundfish, including lingcod, sablefish, cabezon, rockfishes, greenlings, and many species
+Oregon's marine waters are home to many different species of groundfish (bottomfish), including lingcod, sablefish, cabezon, rockfishes, greenlings, and many species

 of flatfishes, sharks and skates.
 Pacific halibut is not a groundfish species.

-Watch a yelloweye rockfish get released using a recompression cage.
-(3.6 mb) Requires Windows Media Player
+Watch a Yelloweye Rockfish get released using a recompression cage.

-In this video, a sport-caught yelloweye rockfish is placed in a cage and then lowered to about 70 feet before being released.
-Note the symptoms at the surface (gut, bloated body, disorientation).
+In this video, a sport-caught Yelloweye Rockfish is placed in a cage and then lowered to about 70 feet before being released.
+Note the barotrauma symptoms at the surface: gut protruding outside of the mouth, bloated body, and disorientation.
 Upon descent, the gut retracts, and the fish shows good orientation before swimming strongly downward.

-When rockfish are caught in deep water (>100 feet, or 17 fathoms), symptoms seem dire - protruding gut, bloated body and bulging eyes.
-If recompressed, a fish's immediate symptoms appear to resolve and many fish swim away.
-Long-term survival for these fish is not known.
+When rockfish are caught in deep water (>100 feet, or 17 fathoms), the resulting barotrauma symptoms can look dire.
+However, if recompressed, a fish's immediate symptoms appear to resolve and many fish swim away.

 This video was made in 2005 during ODFW research to evaluate how rockfish react to recompression.